-On 30 April 2024, Directive (EU) 2024/1203 of the European Parliament and of the Council of 11 April 2024 on the protection of the environment through criminal law and replacing Directives 2008/99/EC and 2009/123/EC was published in the EU's Official Journal.
+On 30 April 2024, Directive (EU) 2024/1203 of the European Parliament and of the Council on the protection of the environment through criminal law and replacing Directives 2008/99/EC and 2009/123/EC was published in the EU's Official Journal.
 On 16 November 2023, the European Parliament (EP) and the Council reached a provisional agreement on the proposal presented by the Commission in December 2021 (→ eucrim 4/2021.
 219).
 The EP formally adopted the act at the end of February 2024, the Council adopted it at the end of March 2024.

 The Directive establishes minimum EU-wide standards for the definition of environmental criminal offences and penalties, replacing the previous 2008 legislation.
 In addition, the new legislation includes measures to prevent and combat environmental crime and to effectively enforce Union environmental law.
 In detail, the Directive provides obligtations for the Member States to set up rules on the following issues: